canvasxyz/canvas/docs/7-upgrading.md

 # Upgrading Applications

+Upgrading a peer-to-peer application is a little more complex than upgrading an application where everyone is coordinated by a central server.

-Canvas has functional but minimal support for upgrading applications right now.
+Canvas has functional but minimal support for upgrading applications right now, using two strategies:

-We're working to smooth out the rough edges around application upgrades this year, and provide an experience that matches traditional databases.
+* [Soft-fork upgrades](#soft-forks), where an application gets *extended* with actions that wouldn't be accepted in the pre-upgrade application.
+This requires reasoning about actions, and taking care to not introduce changes that would cause peers to go out of sync.
+* [Hard-fork upgrades](#hard-forks), where the application gets switched to a new contract and peer-to-peer mesh entirely.
+Hard forks start from a flattened, compacted snapshot of the existing application history, and have an entirely different topic.

 ## Using the Network Explorer